n-szulc/fingeRNAt/README.md

   3. atom indices of cations & anions
   4. atom indices of ligand's aromatic rings
   5. IDs of inorganic ions in electrostatic contact with ligand_name_detail
-  6. IDs of water molecules in contact with ligand
+  6. IDs of water molecules in contact with a ligand
   7. atom indices of lipophilic atoms
   8. atom indices for each user defined-interactions (single atoms if 1 SMARTS for ligand and tuples if 2 SMARTS for ligand were passed)